BonaventuraLab/fiber-photometry/README.md

 # fiber-photometry
-Matlab scripts to process and analyze fiber photometry data
+Matlab scripts to process and analyze fiber photometry data.